Vauxhall Corsa-e reliability & safety rating

 Vauxhall Corsa-e reliability & problems

 The Vauxhall Corsa missed out on a full five-star Euro NCAP crash-test rating when it was assessed back in 2019.
-However, respective scores of 84% and 86% for adult and child occupant protection shouldn’t be scoffed at – those are impressive numbers – and if it wasn’t for a slightly lower score for driver-assistance systems, there’s a chance Vauxhall might have nabbed that final star.
+However, respective scores of 84% and 86% for adult and child occupant protection shouldn’t be scoffed at and if it wasn’t for a slightly lower score for driver-assistance systems, there’s a chance Vauxhall might have nabbed that final star.

-All cars get lane-departure warning with lane-keeping assistance, speed-limit recognition, a driver drowsiness warning system, hill-start assistance, automatic emergency braking and ISOFIX child-seat fixings on outer rear seats, while Elite Nav brings blind-spot monitoring to its list of safety features.
-Hardly a spartan kit list, we’re sure you’ll agree.
+All Corsa-e models get lane-departure warning with lane-keeping assistance, speed-limit recognition, driver drowsiness warning, hill-start assistance, automatic emergency braking and ISOFIX child-seat fixings on outer rear seats, while Elite Premium brings blind-spot monitoring to its list of safety features.

 In This Review